ZaninAndrea/personal-website/resources/statistics/chapter2.md

 {{statistics-chapter2-image2}}

 The key difference is that the marks representing each height are now evenly spaced and we can judge the relative likelihoods just by looking at the y value of the curve at each height we are interested in: greater y values mean that it's likelier to be around that value.
+Furthermore by convention the area of the whole event space is $1$, in this way we don't need to divide by the area of the event space when computing probabilities.
 The function that represents the curve is called **probability density function** and we usually write it as $f_X(x)$.

-Another very useful characteristic of introducing the probability density function is that it helps us to compute specific probabilities: we know that the probability of an event is the area of the region representing that event divided by the area of the whole event space, both these areas are the areas under the curve between two given points and if you studied calculus you'll know that it can be computed as an integral.
+Another very useful characteristic of introducing the probability density function is that it helps us to compute specific probabilities: we know that the probability of an event is the area of the region representing that event (because we are using the convention that the even space has area $1$), that is the area under the curve between two given points and if you studied calculus you'll know that it can be computed as an integral.
 For example the probability of being between 1.60m and 1.80m can be calculated as:

 $$\mathbb{P}(1.60\le X\le 1.80)=\int_{1.60}^{1.80}f_X(x)\;dx$$